AbUndMax/DNA-Complementary-App/README.md

 The generateComplementary function gets a String which is the sequence we want the (reverse-)complement of and a Boolean value which determines rather we want the reverse or normal complement.
-Furthermore, it works with two loops, the second beeing nested inside the first:
+Furthermore, it works with two loops, the second being nested inside the first:
 - The outer for-loop traverses over the input sequence letter by letter.
-- The inner for-loop traverses over the complementArray (depending on which sequence Type was choosen by the radioButtons)
+- The inner for-loop traverses over the complementArray (depending on which sequence Type was chosen by the radioButtons)
-    If the sequence-letter matches one of the first letter of the char-Array the second letter of the char-Array will be apended to the complement-sequence (a StringBuilder is used for easy appending and saving on memory yb not having to generate a new String each loop).
+    If the sequence-letter matches one of the first letter of the char-Array the second letter of the char-Array will be appended to the complement-sequence (a StringBuilder is used for easy appending and saving on memory yb not having to generate a new String each loop).

 In the end, the Boolean value decides on rather the .reverse is called on the StringBuilder or not and therefore returning